Introduction

 Managed Resources

-When you view your S3 account using a GUI client or the AWS CLI for the first time, you will notice a number of pre-existing buckets that have been created.
+When you connect to your S3 account for the first time, you will see a number of pre-existing buckets.

 Pre-Existing Buckets

-duracloud-$ID-request: Used to make requests to create new buckets.
-See: Creating Bucketsduracloud-$ID-managed: Used to deposit generated files such as audit history, exports, inventory, and reports.
-This bucket is read-only.duracloud-$ID-private: Default private bucket.duracloud-$ID-public: Default public bucket.
-Files uploaded here will have a publicly accessible URL.
+dcp-$ID-request— used to make requests to create new buckets.
+See: Creating Bucketsdcp-$ID-managed— contains generated files such as audit logs, inventory, and reports.
+This bucket is read-only.dcp-$ID-public— default public bucket.
+Files uploaded here will be publicly accessible via CloudFront.

 Managed Bucket Structure

-Over time, the duracloud-$ID-managed bucket will contain the following prefixes (folders):
+Over time, the dcp-$ID-managed bucket will contain the following folders:

 Tip